 Note: Payment of medical examinations pursuant to Labor Code Section 4600 will be considered a medical payment.

+Office of Self-Insurance Plans.
+The Department of Industrial Relations, Office of Self-Insurance Plans, that is responsible for the oversight and regulation of Workers’ Compensation self-insurance programs under these regulations.

 Open Claim.
 A work-injury case in which it appears that one or more future payments of workers' compensation benefits may be due.